Sashking/ping-bot-template/README.md

 1. In VS Code - open the `statics.js` file
 2. Change any values to fit your server

+## How do I start the bot?
+1. Open a terminal in VS Code by pressing Ctrl + Shift + ` (or simply in the menu bar on top: Terminal > New Terminal)
+2. Type `npm run start` and hit Enter

 ## Is it possible to run multiple bots?
 - Yes it is.
 Join the discord server (https://discord.gg/pQVSqnTdZm) to get more info about this part